-A secure data object (SDO) is the minimum unit of data that can be read or written in the secure file system, and corresponds to a file block in a standard file system.
-Files are composed of one or more secure data objects; a sample secure data object is shown in Figure 1.
+A secure block (SB) is the minimum unit of data that can be read or written in the secure file system, and corresponds to a file block in a standard file system.
+Files are composed of one or more secure blocks; a sample secure block is shown in Figure 2.